wastella/fallacy-finder/README.md

 4. Click the **Load Unpacked** button on the top left of the screen

-5. Choose the **src** directory on your cloned version of this repository
+5. Choose the **fallacy-finder** directory on your cloned version of this repository

 After these steps, it should be in your extensions bar.